Fruit and vegetables are often grown in artificially fertilised soils and may be treated with fungicides, insecticides and preservatives.

 There are lots of growing methods but the cheapest is to use a large jar.
 Any well cleaned wide-necked jar will do – preserving jars are ideal – with a piece of muslin or j-cloth over the top held on with a rubber band so the seeds can be drained.
 The cloth will have to be cleaned or replaced regularly.

-Alternatively a good option to begin with is the GEO Sprouter, which has three layers so you can grow an assortment of sprouts at the same time.
+Alternatively a good option to buy is the A.Vogel BioSnacky Small Germinator Jar, or the A.Vogel BioSnacky Large Germinator, which has three layers so you can grow an assortment of sprouts at the same time.

 Germination times vary slightly for each type of seed but the basic process is the same for all, except pumpkin and sunflower seeds which can be eaten straight after soaking without sprouting – simply soak them in cold water for 12 hours, drain, rinse and eat.